The magistrate's court will issue a summons if:

 - some lighting or heating appliances

 - ironing equipment

-- a vehicle used for carry a disabled person which is displaying a valid disabled person's badge.
+- a vehicle used to carry a disabled person which is displaying a valid disabled person's badge

 Visit GOV.UK for more information about enforcement agent powers and removal of goods.

 Attachment of Earnings: what it is and how it works